Q: What value should the nameID be?

 A: The Audience value should be the EntityID provided in the metadata (see

 Q: What Value should the Recipient be?

-A: The Audience value should also be the EntityID provided in the metadata.
+A: The Recipient value should be provided in the the SP metadata file (see

 Q: What value should the ACS be?

-A: The ACS value should be provided in the the SP metadata file (see
+A: The ACS value should also be provided in the the SP metadata file (see

 Q: What value should the Certificate be?

 A: The Certificate is provided in the SP metadata file (see